COVID: Chinese researchers develop 4-minute PCR test | DW | 08.02.2022

 PCR tests are the most accurate on the market, but must be processed in a lab, which so far takes a few hours at minimum.
 When labs are overwhelmed by local surges in infection, processing can last days.

-Fudan University researchers collected nasal samples from 33 PCR-positive COVID-19 patients, 23 PCR-negative patients, six influenza-positive patients and 25 healthy volunteers.
+Researchers at Fudan University collected nasal samples from 33 PCR-positive COVID-19 patients, 23 PCR-negative patients, six influenza-positive patients and 25 healthy volunteers.
 The test accurately processed all cases without error in under four minutes, according to a peer-reviewed study published Mondayin the journal Nature Biomedical Engineering.

 PCR tests are more precise than antigen tests because they are more sensitive.
 Antigen tests require a higher concentration of the virus than PCR tests to show a positive result.
 This means antigen tests are more likely to show a false negative.

-Note: This article has been updated to include statements by Andrew Ching, a professor of economics jointly appointed to the Johns Hopkins Department of Economics and the Bloomberg School of Public Health.